The days are gradually getting longer, the sunsets more orange, and the temperature (of the air and the water) is creeping up… summer is on its way!

 Depending on what accessories your Bar Crusher has fitted, check the operation of your navigation lights; anchor (mast) light; cabin light; coaming lights; roof-mounted lights; 12V power outlet; bilge pump; livebait tank pump and any other accessories.

 Most marine electronics brands regularly release software updates for their sonar/chartplotter units, marine radios and multifunction gauges.
-Check your brand’s website to see if any updates are available and run these updates through your marine network before the season begins.
+Check your brand’s website and/or app to see if any updates are available and run these updates through your marine network before the season begins.

 Check the anchor, chain and rope are free from corrosion and/or fraying.
 If you have an anchor winch, ensure it’s in good working order.
 (Once you’ve had an anchor winch, it’s difficult to go back to heaving it yourself!)